The Idle Rich (1921 film): Plot

-As described in a film magazine, Samuel Weatherbee (Lytell), a wealthy young man, is told by his sweetheart Mattie Walling (Valli) that his money is a liability instead of an asset.
+As described in a film magazine, Samuel Weatherbee, a wealthy young man, is told by his sweetheart Mattie Walling that his money is a liability instead of an asset.
 She favors Dillingham Coolidge, a poorer but industrious young man.

 However, when Sam's fortune is swept away by the suicide of his executor, he is cut off by his society friends and leaves San Francisco for a small property in San Diego that was left to him by an aunt.
 He finds the place filled with old and useless things, but conceives the idea of transferring them into cash by advertising a barter and exchange emporium.
 Soon he needs larger quarters and leases a valuable property in town from a former friend.
 Then, after his business grows and they want to get him out of the neighborhood, he makes them pay dearly for ending his lease.
 Eventually he wins back his sweetheart Mattie and his place in society.